torvalds/linux/Documentation/admin-guide/module-signing.rst

 Signed modules are BRITTLE as the signature is outside of the defined ELF container.
 Thus they MAY NOT be stripped once the signature is computed and attached.
-Note the entire module is the signed payload, including any and all debug information present at the time of signing.
+Note the entire module is the signed payload, including any and all de information present at the time of signing.

 ======================